jmspit/curlstats/README.md

 # curlstats

-Generates, parses and analyzes curl timing statistics supported endpoints.
-The [curl_http_timing.sh](src/curl_http_timing.sh) generates probes from the source it is running on. `curlstats` can be presented that data for processing (and can be run anywhere).
+Generates, parses and analyzes curl timing statistics against supported endpoints.
+The [curl_http_timing.sh](src/curl_http_timing.sh) generates probes from the host it is running on. `curlstats` can be presented that data for processing (and can be run anywhere).

 The [curl_http_timing.sh](src/curl_http_timing.sh) script requires bash and curl to generate timed probes.
-The probed endpoit is specified through a configuration file.
+The probed endpoint is specified through a configuration file.
 The [curl_config.example](src/curl_config.example) file can be taken as an example.
 Be sure to leave the `write-out` configuration option intact as the parsing by curlstats depends on that format.